-The weeper, a well-to-do farmer by his dress, was standing beside a well-appointed and -laden wagon at the crossroads leading out of Vineol, a town renowned throughout the Uulian Commonwell for the delicacy and refinement of its wines.
-The day was hot for the region and season, and had been so for many days – hot, cloudless but with an occasional breeze at the right moment.
-Prosatio Silban wondered why the man was giving such unguarded vent, and reined his galleywagon to a halt.
+The weeper, a well-to-do farmer by his dress, was standing beside a smartly-appointed and -laden oxcart at the crossroads near Vineol, a town renowned throughout the Uulian Commonwell for the delicacy and refinement of its wines.
+The day was hot for the region and season, and had been so for many days – hot, cloudless, but with an occasional breeze at the right moment.
+The cook wondered why the man was giving such unguarded vent, and reined his galleywagon to a halt.

 “It’s too warm a day for such distress,” Prosatio Silban offered, dismounting.

-The farmer produced a large handkerchief, blew noisily.
-“Not if the sun has blasted your crop, and with it your hopes for wintertime eating,” he said, and bowed.
+The farmer produced a large blue handkerchief, blew noisily.
+“Not if the sun has blasted your crop, and with it your hopes for purchasing wintertime eating,” he said, and bowed.
 “Pars Killiup.”

-Pars Killiup turned to his carriage.
-“Only if you can turn dross into gold, or rot into bounty.
+Pars Killiup turned to his cart.
+“Only if you can turn dross into gold.
 Look.”
-He drew back the wagon’s canvas cover, revealing several barrels, then pried the lid off of one.
-Inside was a tight-packed mass of what looked like black wrinkled berries, glinting here and there with rainbow sparks.
+He drew back the wagon’s canvas cover, revealing several barrels, then pried the lid from one.
+Inside was a tight-packed mass of black wrinkled berries, glinting here and there with rainbow sparks.
 A musky, tangy aroma rose from the barrel; unfamiliar, yet not unpleasant.